-- Measure you pillow to determine the size.
+- Measure your pillow to determine the size.

 Hem the envelope edges

-- Prior to pinning and sewing the front and back pieces together, you will fold over, iron and stitch the hem of the envelope pieces, notice that hem in the above photo.
-I folded mine twice(for about a half inch hem) and ironed down prior to hemming.
+- Prior to pinning and sewing the front and back pieces together, you will fold over, iron, and stitch the hem of the envelope pieces, notice that hem in the above photo.
+I folded mine twice(for about a half-inch hem) and iron it down prior to hemming.

 Pin and Sew